Home » Electrical Engineering » Different Types Of Resistor Explained With Symbols [PDF]

 a) Wire Wound Resistors:

-As the name itself indicates that these types of resistor are manufactured by winding resistance wire over a rod or tube.
+As the name itself indicates these types of resistor are manufactured by winding resistance wire over a rod or tube.
 There are two types such as power type and precision type.

 i) Power Type Wire Wound Resistor: